conan-io/docs/reference/commands/graph/explain.rst

       --missing [MISSING]   A pattern in the form 'pkg/version#revision:package_id#revision', e.g: zlib/1.2.13:* means all binaries for zlib/1.2.13.
 If revision is not specified, it is assumed latest one.

-The ``conan graph explain`` tries to give a more comprenhensive explanation for a package that might be missing with the configuration provided and show the differences between the expected binary package and the available one.
+The ``conan graph explain`` tries to give a more detailed explanation for a package that might be missing with the configuration provided and show the differences between the expected binary package and the available ones.
-It helps to understand what is missing from the package requested, wether it is different options, differnt settings or different dependencies.
+It helps to understand what is missing from the package requested, wether it is different options, different settings or different dependencies.

 **Example**: